Pavan-Gv/EX-11/README.md

 ### Packet loss:

     Packet loss occurs when one or more packets of data travelling across a computer network fail to reach their destination.
-Packet loss is distinguished as one of the three main error types encountered in digital communic -ations; the other two being bit error and spurious packets caused due to noise.
+Packet loss is distinguished as one of the three main error types encountered in digital communications; the other two being bit error and spurious packets caused due to noise.
 Packets can be lost in a network because they may be dropped when a queue in the network node overflows.
 The amount of packet loss during the steady state is another important property of a congestion control scheme.
 The larger the value of packet loss, the more difficult it is for transport layer protocols to maintain high bandwidths, the sensitivity to loss of